 This is not to say that we don’t have opinions of our own here at Archetype.
 I for one have opinions on how the 2020 elections will turn out, and on the relative performance of domestic versus international equities over the next ten years.
 But when it comes to our investment philosophy, we leave our opinions at the door and focus on our data-driven “Three Dials” approach.
 We focus on the evidence of our Momentum, Fundamental and Valuation indicators, and we let these facts drive our asset allocation decisions.
 Ultimately, opinions form the basis for a good dinner conversation, but evidence is the key to a sound long-term investment strategy.

 At Archetype, we have a set of twelve principles designed to help families thrive across generations.
-This blog is part of the "Thriving Family Principles" series.
+Check out more blogs from the "Thriving Family Principles" series.

 Ethan Pollard serves as Senior Analyst and Wealth Advisor with Archetype Wealth Partners.
 He handles many of the research, trading and financial planning responsibilities at Archetype Wealth Partners, including the development of our economic and portfolio risk sensitivity models.
 Originally from Houston, Ethan currently resides in Chapel Hill, North Carolina with his wife Katie.
 Archetype exists to help families thrive across generations.

 Disclaimer: Our intent in providing this material is purely for informational purposes, as of the date hereof, and may be subject to change without notice.
 This article does not intend to constitute accounting, legal, tax, or other professional advice.
 Visitors and readers should not act upon the content or information found here without first seeking appropriate advice from a trusted accountant, financial planner, lawyer or other professional.